NewAlexandria/vim.ana/README.md

 If you want to add your own plugins, note that this repo uses NeoBundle.
 [Instructions for adding more plugins](https://github.com/Shougo/neobundle.vim#2-install-configured-bundles), to [the .vimrc list](https://github.com/NewAlexandria/vim.ana/blob/master/.vimrc).

+If you don't like Solarized, [remember that you can roll your own](http://mswift42.github.io/themecreator/).

 ## Mañana ##